jdtsmith/kind-icon/README.md

 ### Icons

-Check the [material icon library](https://materialdesignicons.com) for the SVG icons you can use.
-All you need to "use" an icon is its name!
+Check the [material icon library](https://materialdesignicons.com) for the icons you can use, more than 6,500 of them!
+All you need to "use" an icon is its name.
+The easiest approach is to `M-x customize-variable kind-icon-mapping`, find the kind you are interested in, and change its icon.
+Hit the `Preview` button and check the message buffer to confirm it's the icon you were after, and Apply your changes.

 Note that on first use, icons are auto-downloaded by `svg-lib`, so you'll need a network connection.
 After that they are cached locally.

+### Old School: Text-based prefixes

+You can also use simple text-based prefixed instead of icons.
+A "text" icon is either one or two characters (anything longer will be dropped).
+The icons are quite lightweight so there shouldn't be much performance difference, but some may prefer a simpler look.
+Simply set the `kind-icon-use-icons` variable to `nil` and you are good to go.